 The percentage of your GCSE grade linking to appraisal will be determined by assessment, usually in the form of a written exam.

 It is recommended that you already have some instrumental experience to take this course, though not essential.
-It is essential students are having lessons on an instrument, either in or out of school, during your GCSE years to ensure your progress in performance.
+Ideally you should be having lessons on at least one instrument during your GCSE years to ensure your progress in Performance.